 4. Land softly in a lunge.
 Land with the opposite leg forward, immediately bending both knees to absorb the impact.
 Land on the ball of your front foot first and roll to the heel.
 Your back knee should hover above the ground, just like it started.
 The landing should be quiet.
 If you can hear yourself landing, you're absorbing too much force through your joints instead of your muscles.
 Loud landing = end the set and rest.

-Jump lunge proper form showing lunge start position, explosive jump with legs switching mid-air, and soft landing in opposite lunge position
+Jump lunge proper form sequence showing the lunge start position, explosive bilateral jump, mid-air leg scissor switch, and soft single-leg landing into the opposite lunge

-Jump lunge proper form: explosive jump from lunge position, legs switch mid-air, soft landing in opposite lunge.
+Jump lunge proper form: explosive jump from lunge position, legs scissor mid-air, soft landing into the opposite lunge with both knees bent deeply.

 Common Mistakes to Avoid